Hello everyone! Welcome to another exciting edition of Oatmeal With A Fork! This is a great week for me because Halloween is in TWO DAYS!!!!

 1/2 t. salt

 Boil the above ingredients for 30 minutes, uncovered.
 Remove bay leaf.
-Puree the cauliflower (remove the bay leaf!).
+Puree the cauliflower mix with an immersion blender.

 1/2 c. almond milk